bhits/consent2share/infrastructure/README.md

 ## Development

-This docker compose file in Development fodler is designed to run Consent2Share application on developer machine.
+The docker compose file in Development folder is designed to run Consent2Share application on developer machine.
 Compared to the deployment one-server option, this one doesn't set any memory constraints on Docker containers because developer's machine may has limited memory on docker-machine.

+## Resolve Deployment Error
+If you encounter an error in the deployment:
+`ERROR: for dss.c2s.com  UnixHTTPConnectionPool(host='localhost', port=None): Read timed out. (read timeout=60)

+Follow the steps below to resolve the error:

+1. Restart the Docker service: `sudo service docker restart`

+2. Check for all Docker containers that are running: `docker ps -a`
+   If you notice any containers that are exited or down except the data-only containers based on `busybox` image, follow the next steps

+3. For instance, if mysql containers are not running
+    a.
+Go to /usr/local/java and then remove all containers : `docker-compose down`
+    b.
+Go to /usr/local/java and then remove mysql folder : `sudo rm -rf mysql/`

+4. Start up all containers: Re-run from `/usr/local/java` folder: `docker-compose up -d`

 ## UI Urls